zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service-without-spring-boot-with-zowe-api-mediation-layer.md

 ```

 ## Add configuration for Discovery client
-After you add API Mediaiton Layer integration endpoints, you are ready to add service configuration for Discovery client.
+After you add API Mediation Layer integration endpoints, you are ready to add service configuration for Discovery client.

 **Follow these steps:**
-1. Create a the file `service-configuration.yml` in your resources directory.
+1. Create the file `service-configuration.yml` in your resources directory.

 2. Add the following configuration to your `service-configuration.yml`: